escobarana/kafka_spark_streaming/README.md

 ## Getting started with Spark Structured Streaming

-Spark Structured Streaming practice exercises
+Spark Structured Streaming hands-on exercises

 ### Prerequisites
 Open a new terminal and make sure you're in the `kafka_spark_streaming` directory.
 Then, run: